multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

 GD should never be used directly to compare the quality of approximations to a Pareto front, as it often contradicts Pareto optimality (it is not weakly Pareto-compliant).

-We recommend IGD+ instead of IGD, since the latter contradicts Pareto optimality in some cases (see examples in :func:`igd_plus`) whereas IGD+ is weakly Pareto-compliant, but we implement IGD here because it is still popular due to historical reasons.
+IGD is still popular due to historical reasons, but we strongly recommend IGD+ instead of IGD, since the latter contradicts Pareto optimality in some cases (see examples in :func:`igd_plus`) whereas IGD+ is weakly Pareto-compliant.

 The average Hausdorff distance (:math:`\Delta_p(A,R)`) is also not weakly Pareto-compliant, as shown in the examples in :func:`igd_plus`.

 .. _epsilon_metric: